 It’s a brilliant film—no other way of putting it.
 It’s moving, funny, utterly spectacular on the aesthetic front.

 And it’s a brilliant demonstration of how to tell an engaging story despite the dialogue consisting largely of comical grunts and perplexed expressions.
-There are no excuses.
-Get it watched.

 The city is famous for its cultural delights and scenic backdrops, which are all depicted with a glowing enthusiasm by Chomet in that characteristic style of his.